-The conversion of resources to reserves was the outcome of the following independent studies:

-- A Feasibility Study, which is now in the process of being refined to a Final Feasibility Study standard. - Pit optimisation study of open pit mining options that has since been followed up by detailed design for an open pit, based on the expansion of the present open pit. - Selection of appropriate pit slopes, taking account of the stability of the existing pit slopes. - Grade control measures. - Infrastructure (the mine is ideally situated with respect to infrastructure having sufficient grid power, sealed highway access, and adequate water supply). - Ore sorter trials. - Laboratory and pilot scale test work on appropriate bulk samples to determine parameters for flow sheet design for a gravity recovery circuit, using mainly samples from the Low Grade Stockpile (see below). - Flow sheet design for a gravity recovery circuit. - Detailed costings for operating and capital costs. - Discounted cash flow modelling of project economics.

-In addition, the following factors provide additional confidence when taking into account the factors outlined above:

-- A key factor in developing confidence in the projected mine is the fact that it operated successfully before and that the products were very high grade concentrates. - The Company already operates a treatment plant to recover mixed wolframite and scheelite concentrates from the main tailings dump associated with the previous mining operation.
+Mineral Resource The Mineral Resource used as a basis for the conversion to an Ore estimate for conversion Reserve is the Indicated Mineral Resource of 18Mt at 0.14%WO 3 . to Ore Reserves The Indicated Mineral Resource is included in the Inferred Mineral Resource of $47Mt$ at $0.13\%WO_3$ .
+Site visits See Section 3 Study status The conversion of resources to reserves was the outcome of the following independent studies: • A Feasibility Study, which is now in the process of being refined to a Final Feasibility Study standard. • Pit optimisation study of open pit mining options that has since been followed up by detailed design for an open pit, based on the expansion of the present open pit. • Selection of appropriate pit slopes, taking account of the stability of the existing pit slopes. • Grade control measures. • Infrastructure (the mine is ideally situated with respect to infrastructure having sufficient grid power, sealed highway access, and adequate water supply). • Ore sorter trials. • Laboratory and pilot scale test work on appropriate bulk samples to determine parameters for flow sheet design for a gravity recovery circuit, using mainly samples from the Low Grade Stockpile (see below). • Flow sheet design for a gravity recovery circuit. • Detailed costings for operating and capital costs. • Discounted cash flow modelling of project economics.
+In addition, the following factors provide additional confidence when taking into account the factors outlined above: The mine operated successfully before for a period of 13 years, and the products were very high grade concentrates. • The Company already operates a treatment plant to recover mixed wolframite and scheelite concentrates from the main tailings dump associated with the previous mining operation.
 The tailings retreatment plant has made regular shipments of concentrate to Carbine's major off-take partner.
 Operation of the tailings recovery plant provides confidence that the anticipated mill recovery can be achieved, and has also provided an opportunity to recruit and train staff to operate the proposed mill.
+Cut-off parameters See Section 3.
+Mining factors See Study status Metallurgical factors A geometallurgical approach to exploitation of the Mt Carbine tungsten deposit is considered critical to a successful outcome.Following extensive test work that has confirmed the validity of the previous milling process (but with improved recovery to be Provides mining process (out with improved recovery to be